 Another Italian sports car manufacturer.
 Lamborghini, as a brand, was conceived to be a direct competitor to Ferrari.
-The founder, Ferruccio Lamborghini, was a Taurus by horoscope, held a high regard for bulls and Spanish corrida.
+The founder, Ferruccio Lamborghini, was a Taurus by horoscope, and held high regard for bulls and Spanish corrida.

 The gold-black logo may have some similarities with Ferraris emblem.
-Legend has it; Ferruccio Lamborghini had done it to promote the rivalry between the manufacturers.
+Legend has it; that Ferruccio Lamborghini had done it to promote the rivalry between the manufacturers.

 But for now, let’s switch gears and briefly break away from the automotive theme.